 5. How can merchants protect themselves from fake payment fraud?

-6. What should I do if I receive a fake payment receipt?
+6. What should you do if you receive a fake payment receipt?

 7. Are prank payment apps safe to use?

-8. What evidence should I collect if scammed by a fake payment?
+8. What evidence should you collect if scammed by a fake payment?

 9. Can banks recover money lost to fake UPI payments?